Fighting Game Resource.

 fighting games, martial arts, and artwork is made very clear through my years of dedication

 to this website.
-I want to thank everyone who has visited and supported TFG
+I want to thank everyone who has continued to visit and

 the years, as well as the many contributors